 Learn to handle imposter syndrome.
-I think that every developer sometime during their career will have some degree of imposter syndrome.
-Especially if you’re new.
+Every developer will sometime during their career have some degree of .
+Especially if you are new.
 When you start to learn new things and new concepts you will realise something that might feel overwhelming.
-I can’t remember who said it but my favourite quote related to this is "the more you know the more you realise you don’t know”.
+Something that is also my favourite quote related to learning: "the more you know, the more you realize you don’t know”.
 Try to accept that you will never know everything and that every other developer have been in your shoes.
 We all have to start somewhere.

 Be proud of your work.
 Celebrate milestones, personal achievements, team efforts, releases etc. Celebrate often and together.
 Celebrate small and large things.
-Try to show other colleagues/teams/stakeholders/family members of your work.
-It will make you feel good and it is always fun to show other people what you've been working on.
+Try to show other colleagues, teams, stakeholders or family members of your work.
+It will make you feel good and it is always fun to show others what you have been working on.

 Take it easy.
 Don’t rush things.
 Sometimes you might feel stressed over an important release or that you don’t know how to solve a specific issue.
 Take it easy and think about what is the worst thing that could happen?
 It usually isn't that bad.
 Ask for help and make sure you are solving the issue in a good way that you understand and can explain to others.

-Bonus: Have fun!.
+Don't forget to Have fun!
 Really important.
-Don't forget you have the best job in the world and that your possibilities are endless!
+You have the best job in the world and your possibilities are endless!
 Enjoy the ride and watch yourself grow for each year.